olcf/olcf-user-docs/training/olcf_gpu_hackathons.rst

 If you would like more information about how you can volunteer to mentor a team at an upcoming Open/GPU hackathon, please visit our `Become a Mentor <https://www.openhackathons.org/s/mentor>`__ page.

-.. raw:: html

-   <p style="font-size:20px"><b>Who can I contact with questions?</b></p>

 ===================
-Faculty Hackathon
+FacultyHack
 ===================

-The Oak Ridge Leadership Computing Facility (OLCF) works in partnership with `HackHPC <http://hackhpc.org/>`__ and `Science Gateways <https://sciencegateways.org/>`__ in organizing Faculty Hackathons for faculties in colleges and universities across the United States (US).
+The Oak Ridge Leadership Computing Facility (OLCF) works in partnership with `HackHPC <http://hackhpc.org/>`__ and `Science Gateways <https://sciencegateways.org/>`__ in organizing FacultyHack for faculties in colleges and universities across the United States (US).

 .. raw:: html

-   <p style="font-size:20px"><b>What is Faculty hackathon?</b></p>
+   <p style="font-size:20px"><b>What is FacultyHack?</b></p>

-A Faculty hackathon is a multiple week event in which faculty teams from colleges and universities across the US work with HPC experts in revamping their courses (syllabus) such that they include HPC content.
+FacultyHack is a multiple week event in which faculty teams from colleges and universities across the US work with HPC experts in revamping their courses (syllabus) such that they include HPC content.
 The aim of this is to introduce students underrepresented in HPC to the field and provide a pathway to HPC related careers.
 Each team consists of the faculty teaching the course, a faculty mentor, and an HPC expert.
 The HPC expert advises on suitable HPC material and hands-on exercises for the course while the faculty mentor assists with pedagogical structure and implementation.
 HPC mentors are mostly from national laboratories, supercomputing centers and the wider HPC community.

 .. raw:: html

    <p style="font-size:20px"><b>Event Format</b></p>

 The hackathon is held virtually on zoom with a final in-person poster session at the Science Gateways (SCGI/SGX3) conference usually held in October.
 Teams work with their mentors during regular weekly zoom check-ins and also as needed.
 At the end of the event, each team has a completely revamped course with high-performance computing content included.
-Posters highlighting modifications to the courses are presented at the Gateways conference to climax the Faculty Hackathon.
+Posters highlighting modifications to the courses are presented at the Gateways conference to climax the FacultyHack.

 .. raw:: html

    <p style="font-size:20px"><b>Target audience</b></p>

-Computer Science, Data Sciencei, Mathematics and Engineering faculty or closely related discipline area faculties.
-This is not limited to community colleges, historically black colleges and universities, Hispanic-serving institutions, and liberal arts colleges.
+Computer Science, Data Science, Mathematics and Engineering faculty or closely related discipline area faculties.
+This is not limited to community colleges, minority serving institutions, historically black colleges and universities, Hispanic-serving institutions, and liberal arts colleges.

 .. note::
    Priority will be given to colleges and universities underrepresented in HPC.